 You can petition the court to restore your rights to possess a firearm and be issued a concealed carry permit by filing the petition to remove the firearm disability.

 Be aware that the courts are reluctant to grant such motions.
-Your best chance of getting relief requires hiring an attorney who can help you file the petition and gather any other documents need to convince the court that the motion should be granted including a detailed “risk assessment.”
+Your best chance of getting relief requires hiring an attorney who can help you file the petition and gather any other documents need to convince the court that the motion should be granted including a detailed “risk assessment” by an expert.

 Attorney for Petitions under Section 790.065(2)(a)4.d.

-If you have a court-ordered firearm disability, then contact an experienced criminal defense attorney about the best way to petition for relief.
+If you have a court-ordered firearm disability after a Marchman Act or Baker Act proceeding, then contact an experienced criminal defense attorney about the best way to petition for relief.

 Call 813-250-0500 to discuss your case.